We are currently seeking skilled and team-oriented applicants for the following position: Coordinator - Residential Life

 - A minimum of one year of Student Affairs experience in a higher education environment.

-- Candidates must demonstrate interest, ability and/or experience promoting cultural competency, universal accessibility or diversity.
+- Candidates must demonstrate interest, ability and/or experience promoting cultural competency, universal accessibility and/or diversity.

 - Master's degree in Counseling, College Student Personnel, Higher Education Administration or related field